Frequently Asked Questions (FAQ)

 Since our inaugural event, the Celebration has grown to include 100 participants each year, offer more than 40 master class spots and boasts a large guest faculty of prominent violists.
 Faculty travel from all over the country to participate in this event, and they have been doing this largely without compensation or travel allowance.

-Classes and duo assignments will be made as soon as possible.
-You will be contacted directly with pertinent information regarding duos and classes.
+Master Class assignments will be made as soon as possible.
+You will be contacted directly with pertinent information if applicable.

 A Master Class is a public lesson.
 The student will first perform a movement for the Master Teacher and audience.
 After the performance, the teacher will work with the student on ways to improve.
 These events allow for everyone in attendance to learn from the Master Teacher as well as the performing student to get first hand information from a new source.